Jan 2025

 He converted one of the 3 water tanks (under the starboard berth) to hold diesel fuel doubling his fuel capacity.
 He installed a water maker that went through several iterations before settling on a basic high-pressure pump and membrane system foregoing the more technical solutions which had reliability issues in the past.

 He put the largest GenSet he could fit in the Lazarette (3KW) along with a 400W wind generator.
 Along the way, he discovered that the original DC wiring was bare minimal for the loads and had to upgrade several circuits as a result to adequately power the refrigerator and freezer.
-He also added a solar array of 6 (six) 80W panels to feed a housebank of 8 golf cart 6VDC deep cycle batteries.
+He also added a solar array of 6 (six) 80W panels to feed a house bank of 8 golf cart 6VDC deep cycle batteries.
 Between the solar array and the GenSet he was satisfied with his ability to supply his energy needs.

 He had a basic set of tools onboard and kept a healthy supply of spares onboard.